 MSU staff members conduct this work, disseminating practical information covering a variety of subjects ranging from homemaking to problems of business, industry and labor.
 Public service programs are also launched in cooperation with state and federal agencies.

-Edgar L. Harden directs the Continuing Education Service.
+Leslie Scott directs the Continuing Education Service.

-Continuing Education Headquarters are located in Kellogg Center.
+Continuing Education Headquarters are located in Room 5 in Kellogg Center.

 ROTC PROGRAM